josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🦎_Normalisation_Of_Redomination/🌐_cia_scorpios_tia.md

 - Does it punish people for questioning the frame?
 - What existing institutional harms might it accelerate?
 - What guardrails would let people stop, correct, or challenge it?
+- What would weaken this interpretation?
+- Are we treating a prompt as proof?
+- Are we using classification to understand, or to accuse?

 The point is not to reject information.